Vietnam National University, Ho Chi Minh City

 The education professionals cover technology, natural sciences, basic sciences, social sciences and humanities, literature, foreign languages, and business.
-The headquarters of the university is in Linh Trung ward, Thủ Đức, Ho Chi Minh City.
+The headquarters of the university is in Linh Xuân (formerly Linh Trung) and Đông Hòa, northeastern suburb of Ho Chi Minh City.

 History

 Vietnam National University, Ho Chi Minh City was founded on 27 January 1995 by Government Decree 16/CP on the basis of the merger of nine universities (members): University of Ho Chi Minh City, Thu Duc Technology Training University, Ho Chi Minh City University of Technology, Ho Chi Minh City University of Agriculture and Sylviculture, University of Economics, University of Accounting and Finance, Ho Chi Minh City University of Education (or Ho Chi Minh City Pedagogical University), Ho Chi Minh City Architecture University, branch of Law University of Hanoi into eight members and officially declared on 6 February 1996.

 On 12 February 2001, Vietnamese Prime Minister Phan Văn Khải signed a Decision no. 15/2001/QĐ-TTg on the reorganization of this university.
 According to the decision, Vietnam National University, Ho Chi Minh City, the same applied for Vietnam National University, Hanoi, shall have specific internal organization and activity (unlike the one applicable for other Vietnamese universities), will be given priority to involve in education of postgraduate and science research of spheres of technologies, to be a pioneer in education and science, to contribute significantly to the country's economic and scientific development.

 Also in this decision, some member colleges were split from Ho Chi Minh City National University and came under the management of the Ministry of Education.
-At present, Vietnam National University, Ho Chi Minh City consists of eight member universities, two schools, and one institute: